PauliusMacernis/simple-nodejs-and-redis-in-docker-compose/README.md

-# simple-nodejs-and-redis-in-docker-compose
+# A very simple NodeJS+Redis application in docker-compose

-Simple nodejs+redis application in docker-compose
+Simple nodejs+redis application in docker-compose.